chadblack/history580/info/syllabus.md

 *Lab:*

-*  [Flickr](http://www.flickr.com/).
+A.  [Flickr](http://www.flickr.com/).
 How does it work?
 Can you find institutions that use it?
-*  [Wikipedia](http://wikipedia.org).
+B.  [Wikipedia](http://wikipedia.org).
 How does a wiki work?
 Wikipedia in particular?
 Review a few pages, both their public face and the history/discussion page.
 Pick at least one controversial topic.

 **week 5: computation**  (18 September 2013)